 “Guilty of Grief,” a Miami Herald investigation into the systemic failures that led to the killing of a mentally ill young man by a Miami-Dade police officer and the serous consequences for his grieving mother when she sought justice and answers; and “Coming to America,” an intimate profile of Palestinian teenager Layan Albaz, who traveled alone from Gaza to Chicago to receive vital medical care after losing her legs in an Israeli airstrike.

-After the awards were presented, ProPublica's Lizzie Presser and Stacy Kranitz, and Mark Trahant spoke with moderator Sarah Varney, about their work.
-Woo, a 2016 Nieman Fellow, is a producer and media consultant.
+After the awards were presented, ProPublica reporter Lizzie Presser, photographer Stacy Kranitz and Mark Trahant spoke with moderator Sarah Varney, a 2024 Nieman Fellow, about their work.
+Varney is founder and executive producer of Fountain Productions and a special healthcare correspondent for “PBS News Hour” and NPR.